When the yellow sun smiles

 ‘Tonight, I have a confession to make.’

-Like the last drop left in the glass
+Noah's words were like the last drop left in the cup.

 It hung on the tip of my chin and didn't fall off.